 While the ACGME acknowledges that, on rare occasions, a fellow may work in excess of 80 hours in a given week, all programs and fellows utilizing this flexibility will be required to adhere to the 80-hour maximum weekly limit when averaged over a four-week period.
 Programs that regularly schedule fellows to work 80 hours per week and still permit fellows to remain beyond their scheduled work period are likely to exceed the 80-hour maximum, which would not be in substantial compliance with the requirement.
-These programs should adjust schedules so that fellows are scheduled to work fewer than 80 hours per week, which would allow fellows to remain beyond their scheduled work period their scheduled work period their scheduled work fellows to remain beyond their schedules so that fellows to remain beyond their scheduled work fellows to remain beyond their scheduled work period when needed without violating the 80-hour requirement.
+These programs should adjust schedules so that fellows are scheduled to work fewer than 80 hours per week, which would allow fellows to remain beyond their scheduled work period their scheduled work period their scheduled to work fewer than 80 hours per week, which would allow fellows to remain beyond their scheduled work period their scheduled to its period when needed without violating the 80-hour requirement.
 Programs may wish to consider using night float and/or making adjustments to the frequency of in-house call to ensure compliance with the 80-hour maximum weekly limit.